Species III: Plot

-The ambulance transporting Eve's corpse gets lost.
+The ambulance transporting Eve's corpse becomes lost.
 (Note: This story takes place hours after the events of the previous film.)
-However, when the co-driver tries to radio their superiors, the driver, Dr. Bruce Abbot, stops and holds him at gunpoint.
-They are ambushed by Portus, who kills the co-driver with his tongue.
+However, when the co-driver Robert Kelley tries to radio their superiors, the driver, Dr. Bruce Abbot, stops and holds him at gunpoint.
+They are ambushed by Portus, who kills Kelley with his tongue.
 Abbot discovers Portus and Eve alive in the back of the ambulance; Portus strangles Eve to death while she gives birth to a newborn alien, which Abbot flees with.
 Government agent Wasach orders an autopsy, discovering Eve's pregnancy, then orders the burning of her body.

 Abbot returns to his usual job teaching biochemistry at a university.
 He also raises Eve's child, who grows into a young girl; Abbot names her Sara.
 One night, Portus, who has dramatically aged and is critically ill, visits Abbot's office.
 Abbot tries to treat Portus, who demands to see Sara and reveals that there are other half-breeds suffering from similar illnesses.
-He soon dies while sitting in the chair.
-Meanwhile Dean, one of Abbot's students, and his funding for an experimental power plant project is in jeopardy.
-Abbot asks for Dean's aid in perfecting the alien DNA to save the species.
+Portus soon dies while sitting in the chair.
+Meanwhile Abbot's funding for an experimental power plant project is in jeopardy.
+Abbot asks for his student Dean's aid in perfecting the alien DNA to save the species.
 In return, Abbot promises Dean a share of any funding or awards their work receives.

 In Abbot's absence, Sara pupates inside a cocoon and emerges as an adult.
 Abbot's superior, Dr. Nicholas Turner, arrives at the house seeking Abbot and comes across Sara.
 She initially tries to seduce Turner but then rejects him.
 He attempts to rape Sara, who kills him and leaves to seek a mate.
 Abbot returns home, sees evidence of Sara's transformation and disposes of Turner's body.
-Sara eventually connects with another half-breed, but discovers his illnesses and knocks his tooth out.
+Sara eventually connects with Yosef, another half-breed, but discovers his illnesses and knocks his tooth out.
 Abbot and Dean later continue their experiments on Sara.
 Abbot informs Dean of the government's "Project Athena", which previously created Sil, (Note: As depicted in the first film.) and Sara's heritage as the child of Patrick Ross infected with alien DNA from Mars and Eve, Sil's clone.
-The half-breed that Sara rejected breaks into the lab, mortally wounds Abbot and attempts to impregnate Sara, but is killed by hydrochloric gas Abbot sprays over the lab.
+Yosef breaks into the lab, mortally wounds Abbot and attempts to impregnate Sara, but is killed by hydrochloric gas Abbot sprays over the lab.
 Dean ponders whether to continue Abbot's work until Sara urges him to save her species.